ShootProof/recruiting-qa/README.md

     * If working with ShootProof directly, deliver to <careers+qa@shootproof.com>.
   * Fork our repository and open a pull request.

-# Exercise: Testing a product backlog item as a scrum development team member
+# Exercise: Testing a product backlog item as a Scrum development team member

 * It's your first week at ShootProof.
-Your cross-functional scrum team, which includes specialists in design and sotware engineering, has refined and planned a user story.
+Your cross-functional Scrum team, which includes specialists in design and sotware engineering, has refined and planned a user story.
 Unfortunately you've missed these working meetings.
 * Here's what they've recorded:
 ___
 ## User story: As a studio, I want to sign up my studio for a ShootProof trial.